 \If lumen range is known but Efficiency rating or CRI is unknown assume ESTAR and CRI<90.

-Hours = Average hours of use per year as provided by the customer or selected from the Lighting Reference Table in Section 3.4.
-If hours or building type are unknown, use the Nonresidential Average value.
+= Average hours of use per year as provided by the customer or selected from the Lighting Hours is selected from the Lighting Reference Table in Section 3.4 for each building type.
+If unknown, use the Nonresidential Average value.